nbonfils/brightness/README.md

 Should work in theory, but since you can only SUID binaries, you'll have to run it as a priviledged user.
 This might be inconvenient for key-bindings within your wm (I hope your wm doesn't run on root privilege :p).

+## Disclaimer

-disclaimer: USE AT YOUR OWN RISK!
+USE AT YOUR OWN RISK!

+License is MIT so do whatever the hell you want this software ;)